Arpx17/Dynamic-Signature-Authentication/README.txt

+This project is to authentication the pen tab based signatures which involves the pen pressure pen tip position etc.

+Datasets are present in the folder Task1 and Task2

 This small sample data set contains signature data collected from five users.
 For each user, there are 20 genuine signatures and 20 skilled forgeries.